 - Extended stay: The visa allows digital nomads to stay in Italy for up to one year, with the possibility of renewal.

-- Access to the Schengen Area: The visa provides freedom to travel within the Schengen zone without needing additional visas, enabling easier movement across European countries.
+- Access to the Schengen Area: The Digital Nomad Visa provides freedom to travel within the Schengen zone without needing additional visas, enabling easier movement across European countries.

 - An inexpensive way to obtain a second residency: Unlike other types of visas, there is no need to invest in Italy.